Fast Asynchronous Python Web Server

 In that case, the usual question is why an new one ?
 In short, the answer is because it sounds that Apricot is not more maintained, and because Medusa and Twisted can not go as fast as Apricot.
 Indeed, after several pure performance tests it appears that, thanks to the libevent library used in Apricot, is the fastest python web server.

-Using Fapws is quite simple and must be done in 4 major steps:
+Using Fapws is quite simple and can be done in 4 major steps:

 - You define the main parameters of your webserve with the method “start” and the method “base”.
 Unless you really know what you are doing, I strongly suggest to use the “base” module provided within the package.

-- You link the URL path with the python callbacks previously created.
+- You link the URL patht he the python callbacks previously created.

 - You start you webserver by triggering the “run” method.